simorxb/back-calculation/README.md

 $C(s) = C(\infty) + \bar{C}(s)$

 This method ensures correct anti-windup behavior for a general controller structure where the dynamic part is realizable.
-The complete block diagram is shown in the slides.
+The complete block diagram is shown in the slides at page 4 ([PID Anti-Windup - General Back-Calculation.pdf](https://github.com/user-attachments/files/23789622/PID.Anti-Windup.-.General.Back-Calculation.pdf))

 ---